AngelsSoftwareOrg/LottoDataManager/README.md

 # How it works
 This application will track your bet and how it fares to the drawn result.

-It will track your spending habit, compute your spending habit by monthly or annually and it will report it to you.
+It will track your spending habit, compute your annually or monthly spending and also display it on the Profit and Loss Report for you.

-The Generated Report will also tells you which number is always matching to drawn result.
-It will also layout the spending habit you out into your bet to monitor how are you lucky in betting on your selected Lottery Game.
+The report will also shows you which number were always matching to drawn result.
+It also has a tabular spending marks for your bets for you to monitor how lucky you are in betting on your selected Lottery Game.

 # Technologies
-It was written using the following Technologies
+By using the following Technologies
 1. [Visual Studio Community Edition 2019](https://visualstudio.microsoft.com/downloads/)
 2. MS Access 2016
 3. [.NET Framework 4.7](https://dotnet.microsoft.com/download/dotnet-framework/net47)
-4. 64-Bit

 ## Supporting Technologies
 1. [Smart Git - Free Edition](https://www.syntevo.com/smartgit/)